Oberon00/cpptutorial/proc/control-flow.rst

 .. literalinclude:: loop-calculator.cpp

+.. task:: Mini calculator

+   Extend this program so that the user cannot enter only a number that is then added, but a number and and and operator, so that the user can decide to add to, subtract from, multiply or divide the current value.
+Make sure to handle division by zero!

 You should use ``do … while`` instead of ``while`` if you catch yourself repeating the statements from inside the ``while`` in front of it; this::